sophiehicks1/vim-open/README.md

 ## Configuration

-There are two main extension points.
+There are two main extension points:

 1. Use `gopher#add_finder()` to teach `vim-open` about a new pattern you want it to recognize
 2. Use `gopher#add_opener()` to teach `vim-open` how to open a type of resource

+And two utility functions:

+1. Use `gopher#open_url` to open a URL in your default browser.
+2. Use `gopher#open_file` to open a file in this instance of vim.

 ### `gopher#add_finder(match_fn, extract_fn)`